JeevanBodigam/assignment2-bodigam/AboutMe.md

 ---

 ## Pithy Quotes
-> Life is what happens when you're busy making other plans. <br>
+> Life is what happens when you're busy making other plans.

 \- *John Lennon*

-> Whoever is happy will make others happy too. <br>
+> Whoever is happy will make others happy too.

 \- *Anne Frank*

-> You will face many defeats in life, but never let yourself be defeated. <br>
+> You will face many defeats in life, but never let yourself be defeated.

 \- *Maya Angelou*